learnbin.net nav logo

 • ts2 – after the lowest torque it will continuously increase.
 Ts2 is the time when the torque value reaches two units higher than the minimum torque.
 This time is called Induction time.

 • ts5 – Ts5 is the time when the torque value reaches five units higher than the minimum torque.
 The compound is still filling the mold cavity.
 At this time the mold cavity is partially filled and the amount of compound is exposed to the elevated temperature and started to be vulcanized.
 This time period before vulcanization starts is called scorch time.
 This time period is very important because the product will tend to cure before the mold cavity is not properly filled.
-This will cause scorching the product and not obtaining the desired shape of the product.
+This will cause scorching the product and not obtain the desired shape of the product.

 • tc50 - It is the time at which 50% of the cure has taken place.